ardissam0/back-end/README.md

 Returns a list of all steps / instructions for a recipe based on the recipe's **_id_**.

+### GET a list of ingredients for a particular recipe by recipe id
+`/api/recipes/:id/ingredients`

+Requires a valid token.

+Returns a list of all ingredients for a recipe based on the recipe's **_id_**.

 ## POST / Creation Actions

 ### POST to create a new recipe